 So what is it that makes it so “smart” anyway, and why is my old irrigation controller considered “dumb”?

 You see, I’ve grown attached to my old irrigation controller because we spend so much time together.
-I constantly have to check on him and adjust his times to ensure I’m not overwatering or under-watering.
+I constantly check on him and adjust his times to ensure I’m not overwatering or under-watering.

 Well, that is what makes smart irrigation controllers “smart”; they are technologically advanced enough to determine on their own whether or not my landscape needs watering, and if so, how much.
 This can not only save me a lot of time but money as well, by only irrigating when plants really need it.